wobyjs/chk/README.md

-# chk: A Modern TypeScript Testing Toolkit
+# verifies: A Modern TypeScript Testing Toolkit

-`chk` is a powerful and flexible testing toolkit designed to streamline unit and integration testing in TypeScript projects.
+`verifies` is a powerful and flexible testing toolkit designed to streamline unit and integration testing in TypeScript projects.
 It offers a comprehensive suite of utilities for writing robust and reliable tests with an intuitive, fluent API that will feel familiar to users of modern testing frameworks like Jest or Vitest.

-Whether you're building a simple library or a complex application, `chk` provides the tools you need to ensure your code is working as expected.
-From simple value assertions to complex mocking and spying, `chk` has you covered.
+Whether you're building a simple library or a complex application, `verifies` provides the tools you need to ensure your code is working as expected.
+From simple value assertions to complex mocking and spying, `verifies` has you covered.

 ## Features